-For Lestodon, eight parameters could have been included (from the radial diaphysis and humeral head trabeculae).
-The recovered optimal Lambda is 0.80, and training misclassification error is 38%.
-It is classified as an anteater with a rather low posterior probability (68%), the second most probable classification being to armadillos (32%).
-According to this analysis, a classification as a sloth is very improbable (0.03%).
+For Lestodon, eight parameters could be included (from the radial diaphysis and humeral head trabeculae), of which one was excluded because of collinearity (present between Tb.Th and Tb.Sp).
+The recovered optimal Lambda is 0.84, and training misclassification error is 50%.
+It is classified in the armadillos’ lifestyle category with a rather low posterior probability (64%), the second most probable classification being to anteaters (35%).
+According to this analysis, a classification in extant sloth’s category is very improbable (0.006%).
 Lestodon falls beyond the distribution of extant xenarthrans (Fig. 5B).
+The parameter contributing the most to the discrimination is the ‘size-normalized’ Tb.Th (for both pDA1 and pDA2).

-For Glossotherium, eight parameters could have been included (from the radial diaphysis and trabeculae of the radial trochlea).
+For Glossotherium, eight parameters could be included (from the radial diaphysis and trabeculae of the radial trochlea).
 The recovered optimal Lambda is 0.88, and training misclassification error is 35%.
-The most probable classification is to anteaters (50%), followed by the equally probable classifications to armadillos or sloths (each 25%).
+The most probable classification is to anteaters (50%), followed by the equally probable classifications to armadillos or extant sloths (each 25%).
 Glossotherium falls within the distribution of extant xenarthrans, but outside the distribution of each lifestyle class, just outside that of anteaters (Fig. 5C).
+The parameters contributing the most to the discrimination are the DA (pDA1) and ‘size-normalized’ BS (pDA2).

-For Scelidotherium, only two parameters could have been included (from the humeral diaphysis).
+For Scelidotherium, only two parameters could be included (from the humeral diaphysis).
 An optimal Lambda of 0.96 and a high training misclassification error of 69% were recovered.
-The three possible classifications are roughly equally likely (anteater: 37%; sloth: 36%; armadillo: 27%).
+The three possible classifications are roughly equally probable (anteater: 37%; extant sloth: 36%; armadillo: 27%).
 Scelidotherium basically falls in the middle of the distribution of extant xenarthrans (Fig. 5D).
+The parameter contributing the most to the discrimination is CSS (for both pDA1 and pDA2).

 Discussion